 Camarin Madigan, Board Member.
 Camarin is a Partner in the Real Estate and Land Use practice of Perkins Coie in San Francisco.
 An experienced real estate, land use and energy attorney, Camarin advises developers, landowners, lenders, and public agencies on acquisitions and dispositions and leasing for complex development projects and commercial properties, as well as land use entitlements and environmental permits.
 Camarin lives in Walnut Creek and is excited to be involved with this new national park in the East Bay.
 She also serves as president of Contra Costa County Senior Legal Services.
 Camarin has a J.D. from the University of California at Hastings and a B.A. from Grinnell College.

-Robert L. Allen, Ph.D., Board Member.
+Robert L. Allen, Ph.D., Advisory Board Member.
 Dr. Allen is an adjunct professor of African American studies and ethnic studies at the University of California, Berkeley, and the author of The Port Chicago Mutiny, which the San Francisco Chronicle called “apocalyptic…stirring…part history, part investigative tract, part courtroom drama, and part psychological analysis…Definitive.”
 His other books include Black Awakening in Capitalist America; Reluctant Reformers: The Impact of Racism on Social Movement in the U.S.; Brotherman: The Odyssey of Black Men in America; Strong in the Struggle; and Honoring Sergeant Carter: A Family’s Journey to Uncover the Truth About an American Hero.
 Allen is also editor (with founder Robert Chrisman) of the journal The Black Scholar.
 He has been the recipient of many honors and awards including a Guggenheim Fellowship and an American Book Award (shared with co-editor Herb Boyd for Brotherman).